MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

 Recording a call in the Microsoft Dynamics 365 Guides HoloLens app is great for training or record-keeping purposes.
 The HoloLens app creates cloud-based recordings that are automatically uploaded to OneDrive for work for the user who initiates the recording.
 When the recording finishes uploading, all call participants can access the recording through Microsoft Teams chat.
 Recordings of scheduled Teams channel meetings are saved to the SharePoint folder for that channel.

 You can record one-to-one or group calls.
 [Learn about prerequisites and exceptions for Teams cloud meeting recordings](/microsoftteams/cloud-recording#prerequisites-for-teams-cloud-meeting-recording).
 A cloud recording layout is different from what participants in a call see.
 On a call, the video of the HoloLens user takes over the full stage for Teams users.
 In the recording, all video streams have the same amount of screen space.
 Read more about the [layout for this type of call](#cloud-based-recording-layout) before deciding whether to record using this method.
-Or, you can use the [HoloLens operating system](#use-the-hololens-operating-system) as an alternative.
+Or, you can use the [alternatives to cloud-based recordings](#alternatives-to-cloud-based-recording).

 ## Use cloud-based recording